Skip to Main Content

 The first place to look for information about a company is its website.
-Look for sections such as "Investor Relations," "About," or "Annual Reports," which will typically provide company financial information, quarterly and annual reports, stockholder meeting notices, contact information, etc.
+Look for sections, usually located near the bottom of the homepage, such as "Investor Relations," "About," or "Corporate."
+A public company will typically provide current financial information, such as quarterly and annual reports, stockholder meeting notices, and corporate governance information.

 Keep in mind!